greenimpala/backbone-list/README.md

 ### Adding nodes

 You can add `Composite` models or `Leaf` models to your main model.
-If you add a `Composite` model, you can add leaves and other composites to it - building up a composite hierarchy.
+If you add a `Composite` model, you may add leaves and composites to it - building up a composite hierarchy.

 ```js
 var composite = new Composite({ title: "Pictures" });